openharmony/docs/en/device-dev/quick-start/quickstart-lite-faq-compose.md

   Run the following command to install Python 3:

   ```
   sudo apt-get install python3.8
   ```

-## What should I do when the message configure: error: no acceptable C compiler found in $PATH is displayed during Python 3 installation?
+## What should I do if the message "configure: error: no acceptable C compiler found in $PATH" is displayed during Python 3 installation?

 - **Symptom**

   The following error occurs during Python 3 installation:

   ```
   configure: error: no acceptable C compiler found in $PATH.
 See 'config.log' for more details
   ```